milesstanfield/codeclimate-standard/config/contents/style/frozen_string_literal_comment.md

-This cop is designed to help upgrade to Ruby 3.0.
+This cop is designed to help you transition from mutable string literals to frozen string literals.
 It will add the comment `# frozen_string_literal: true` to the top of files to enable frozen string literals.
-Frozen string literals may be default in Ruby 3.0.
+Frozen string literals may be default in future Ruby.
 The comment will be added below a shebang and encoding comment.
-The frozen string literal comment is only valid in Ruby 2.3+.

-### Example: EnforcedStyle: when_needed (default)
-    # The `when_needed` style will add the frozen string literal comment
-    # to files only when the `TargetRubyVersion` is set to 2.3+.
+Note that the cop will ignore files where the comment exists but is set to `false` instead of `true`.
-    # bad
-    module Foo
-      # ...
-    end

-    # good
-    # frozen_string_literal: true

-    module Foo
-      # ...
-    end

-### Example: EnforcedStyle: always
+### Example: EnforcedStyle: always (default)
     # The `always` style will always add the frozen string literal comment
     # to a file, regardless of the Ruby version or if `freeze` or `<<` are
     # called on a string literal.